react-bootstrap/react-bootstrap/CONTRIBUTING.md

 ## Breaking changes

 Breaking changes should be accompanied with deprecations of removed functionality.
 Prior to the 1.0.0 release, we aim to follow React's example of taking two minor releases to break old functionality.
-As such, changes that intend to remove or change public APIs should be be submitted against the `next` branch, and should be accompanied with deprecation warnings on the old APIs.
+As such, changes that intend to remove or change public APIs should be submitted against the `next` branch, and should be accompanied with deprecation warnings on the old APIs.
 The deprecated APIs themselves should not be removed until the minor release after that.

 ## Notes for lodash functions usage in the code